helloxz/nsfw/README_en.md

 ### Environment variables

-- TOKEN: Authentication token (set your own string).
+- `TOKEN`: Authentication token (set your own string).
 If not set, authentication is disabled.
-- WORKERS: Number of worker processes, default 1.
+- `WORKERS`: Number of worker processes, default 1.
 Increase this for multi-core CPUs.
+* `WEBUI`: Whether to enable the WEBUI, the parameter value is `off/on`, default is `off` (disabled).

 ## HTTP API